 Overall, the findings presented in this report provide evidence to support the predictive validity of the ATI TEAS Version 7 as an indicator of early nursing school success thereby supporting its use as a tool in the admissions process.
-The statistically significant correlation coefficients between the ATI TEAS Version 7 test scores and the Fundamentals test are considered to be medium effect sizes and appear to be on par with at least one other commonly used admissions test.
+The statistically significant correlation coefficients between the ATI TEAS Version 7 test scores and the Fundamentals test are medium effect sizes and appear to be on par with at least one other commonly used admissions test.
 Success in early nursing school was then defined as obtaining a score on the Fundamentals test at or above proficiency level 2 and several analyses were conducted to evaluate the relationship between the ATI TEAS Version 7 and success versus non-success on the Fundamentals.

 As would be expected if the TEAS Version 7 is predictive of early nursing school success, there was a larger proportion of students that were classified as Developmental on the TEAS Version 7 (i.e., the lowest performance category) that were not successful on the subsequent Fundamentals test than in any of the other performance categories.
 Conversely, as TEAS Version 7 performance categories increased towards Exemplary, the percentages of students that were successful on the Fundamentals also increased.
-For instance, based on Table 5, 93.8% of PN students that scored at the Developmental level on the TEAS Version 7 were unsuccessful in Fundamentals.
+For instance, based on Table 6, 96.1% of PN students that scored at the Developmental level on the TEAS Version 7 were unsuccessful in Fundamentals whereas 73.4% of students that were classified as Exemplary on the TEAS Version 7 were successful in Fundamentals.
 While descriptive in nature, these percentages lend support for the relationship between ATI TEAS Version 7 test scores and Fundamentals outcome.

-Using logistic regression analyses to predict Fundamentals success or non-success, it was demonstrated that TEAS Version 7 test scores were a significant predictor of early nursing school success for both RN and PN students.
-The prediction accuracy rates calculated from the prediction equation were slightly higher for PN students than for RN students in this sample and it was suggested that the TEAS Version 7 may be more accurate for students at the extremes (i.e., Developmental and Exemplary levels) but may be less accurate for students that score at the Proficient level.
+Using logistic regression analyses to predict Fundamentals success or non-success, it was demonstrated that TEAS Version 7 test scores were a significant predictor of early nursing school success for ADN, BSN, and PN students.
+The prediction accuracy rates calculated from the prediction equation were slightly higher for PN students than for ADN/BSN students in this sample and it was suggested that the TEAS Version 7 may be more accurate for students at the extremes (i.e., Developmental and Exemplary levels) but may be less accurate for students that score at the Proficient level.
 However, due to the limitations associated with prediction accuracy rate calculations, these findings should only be interpreted with caution.